-In this paper, we report on the results of a research project that studied the question of how much a catastrophe modelling system's performance can benefit from being parallelized and executed on a Cell Processor.
+In this paper, we report on the results of a research project that studied the question of how much a CAT-modelling system's performance can benefit from being parallelised and executed on a Cell Broadband Engine Architecture (Cell/BE) [2,5].
 To our knowledge, this is the first such study.
-We studied and parallelized a critical section of catastrophe modelling, the so called "inner loop", and implemented it on a Cell Processor running on a regular Playstation 3 platform.
-The large aggregate computational power of the Cell Processor is our main motivation for studying its use to improve the performance of catastrophe modelling.
-However, the Cell Processor is known to be a challenging environment for software development.
-In particular, the small internal storage available at each SPE of the Cell Processor is a considerable challenge for catastrophe modelling because the catastrophe modelling algorithm requires frequent accesses to large lookup tables.
-Our parallel implementation of the inner loop is a combination of multiple techniques: streaming data to the SPEs, building caches on the SPEs to store parts of the large catastrophe modelling lookup tables for faster table lookup, vectorizing the computation on the SPEs, and double-buffering the file I/O. On a Playstation 3 Cell Processor with six active SPEs and 4-way vectorization on each SPE (implying a maximum theoretical 24x speedup), we were able to measure a sustained 16x speedup for our parallel code over a wide range of data sizes for real life Japanese earthquake data.
+We studied and parallelised a critical section of CAT modelling, the so-called inner loop, and implemented it on a Cell/BE running on a regular Playstation 3 platform.
+The large aggregate computational power of the Cell/BE is our main motivation for studying its use to improve the performance of CAT modelling.
+However, the Cell/BE is known to be a challenging environment for software development.
+In particular, the small internal storage available at each synergistic processing elements (SPE) of the Cell/BE is a considerable challenge for CAT modelling because the CAT-modelling algorithm requires frequent accesses to large lookup tables.
+Our parallel implementation of the inner loop is a combination of multiple techniques: streaming data to the SPEs, building caches on the SPEs to store parts of the large CAT modelling lookup tables for faster table lookup, vectorising the computation on the SPEs and double buffering the file I/O. On a Playstation 3 Cell/BE with six active SPEs and four-way vectorisation on each SPE, we were able to measure a sustained 16 × speedup for our parallel code over a wide range of data sizes for real-life Japanese earthquake data.

-The remainder of this paper is organized as follows.
-In the following Section 2 we discuss some features of the Cell Processor that are important for this project.
-Section 3 outlines our parallel catastrophe modelling method for the Cell Processor as well as some implementation details.
+The remainder of this paper is organised as follows.
+In the following Section 2, we discuss some features of the Cell/BE which are important for this project.
+Section 3 outlines our parallel CAT modelling method for the Cell/BE as well as some implementation details.
 Section 4 presents experimental results showing the performance of our parallel software and Section 5 concludes the paper.

-2 The Cell Processor
+2. The Cell/BE